 Those who pursued respectability were most often taking their cues from what was then called the lower middle class of people who did very modest jobs that did not involve getting their hands dirty.
 There was no such thing as rough lower middle class and the lower middle class as a whole renewed itself by recruiting from the ranks of respectable working class or their children.
 The daughter of a miner might become an elementary school teacher; the son of a factory hand an office clerk.
 But the entrance tests, the signs you had to display to move up, were quite demanding and, of course, differentiated by sex.
 The use of a swear word which might be tolerated in a male could be fatal to the aspirations of a female.

 There is one key difference.
 Whereas one hundred years ago, women were most likely to fall foul of respectability tests, which were always set higher for them than for men, today it is men who are most often tripped up.
-That may reflect nothing more than the fact that mass higher education has hugely increased the participation of females in higher education, where they often form a numerical majority.
+That may reflect nothing more than the fact that university expansion has hugely increased the participation of females in higher education, where they often form a numerical majority.
 At the same time, more women want to participate on a permanent basis in economic activity.
-The truth is, sexual equality in the job market cannot be achieved without some men going down the social mobility ladder and faults against political correctness are one way of kicking them down.
-Just as in the past, coarse language excluded women from respectability so now the wrong words can exclude men from desirable employments.
+The truth is, sexual equality in the job market cannot be achieved without some men going down the social mobility ladder.
+Faults against political correctness are one way of kicking them down.
+Just as in the past, coarse language excluded women from respectability so now the wrong words or actions can exclude men from desirable employments.

 Time and time again, those who fall foul of the vigilantes of political correctness are groups like male-dominated or male-exclusive sports clubs and other “fraternity” outfits.
 They are not organisations which appeal to me - they are too much like permanent stag do’s, high on my list of things to be banned - and I realise that the mass expansion of higher education means that some students are not just rough but downright unpleasant.
 There are now frequent, shocking incidents of racism on English university campuses and in halls of residence.